AliSolay/Online_shop/README.md

-It's a MVC .net project using clean architecture
+It's a MVC .net project using clean architecture and Facad Pattern